GijsLB/paparazzi/README.md

 This module uses optical flow to detect and avoid obstacles.
 While not used in the final competition-day flight, it was a valuable part of our exploration phase.

+#### Alternative Optical Flow Algorithm
+An initial effort was made to improve this optical flow algorithm because it maneuvers too slowly because of the piece-wise like state transitions.
+This is located enhanced optical-flow code lives on a separate branch called opticalflow_alternative to avoid conflicts:

 ---

 We hope this README gives proper credit to the effort that went into the various ideas and experiments throughout the course.